lucy-zhou/lucy-zhou.github.io/README.md

 # lucy-zhou.github.io
 ![Feature Photo](https://raw.githubusercontent.com/lucy-zhou/lucy-zhou.github.io/master/IMG_6098.jpg)
 ![Feature Photo](https://raw.githubusercontent.com/lucy-zhou/lucy-zhou.github.io/master/IMG_6103.jpg)
+Members of the team work on the gears in the back of the race car in preparation on Saturday, April 21, at Mohler Lab.
+Though the engine was purchased, Formula SAE modified the engine and built the carbon fiber components.
 ![Feature Photo](https://raw.githubusercontent.com/lucy-zhou/lucy-zhou.github.io/master/IMG_6117.jpg)
 ![Feature Photo](https://raw.githubusercontent.com/lucy-zhou/lucy-zhou.github.io/master/IMG_6138.jpg)
 The Lehigh Formula SAE team works on the car for the test drive on Saturday, April 21, at Mohler Laboratory.
-The racecar designed and built by the team will be raced in the Society of Automo ve Engineers compe  on, which encourages students to learn and apply engineering skills.
+The racecar designed and built by the team will be raced in the Society of Automotive Engineers competition, which encourages students to learn and apply engineering skills.
 ![Feature Photo](https://raw.githubusercontent.com/lucy-zhou/lucy-zhou.github.io/master/IMG_6142.jpg)
 ## My Plans for Summer '18
 ![My Plans for This Summer](https://raw.githubusercontent.com/lucy-zhou/lucy-zhou.github.io/master/Screen%20Shot%202018-03-05%20at%203.47.38%20PM.png)